yclas/guides/docs/Multilingual-multilingual-classifiesd.md

 -   Sub-Domain per language
 -   Folder per language

-*This guide is only for Yclas Self-Hosted!*

-Yclas Self Hosted allows you to have more than 1 language active at the same time.

-This means that you can  **easily change the site translation**  to any language you have in the site.
+You can  **easily change the site translation**  to any language you have for your site.
 Then simply add links in your sidebar or header using our widgets or the menu generator to link languages.

 ## Languages Widget